Considering buying the Foresight GCQuad as a stand alone golf launch monitor, or for running a home golf simulator?

 The GCQuad launch monitor is small (7” x 4” x 12.5”) and light (3.8kg).
 The lithium ion battery can be easily swapped out, and you should expect battery life in the 6-8 hour range.

 For post session analysis, it’s compatible with both Android and iOS.

 The FSX Software from Foresight allows you to access their network, building your skillset in single player mode, or allowing you to compete against others in competitions across the globe.
 And, you’ll be doing that on the best courses, in 4K resolution.

 FSX includes a driving range, features that allow club fitting, and 5 top courses.

 Ready to find a GCQuad for sale?

-If you have $50k+, Trackman is still the most accurate launch monitor, although GCQuad runs it incredibly close.
+If you have $50k+, Trackman is still the most accurate launch monitor, although GCQuad’s accuracy runs it incredibly close.
 And, if you’re on a budget of under $10k, you can get a full golf simulator setup from the likes of SkyTrak.

-But all things considered, at less than half the price of Trackman, the GCQuad from Foresight is our pick for the best launch monitor this year.
+All things considered, at less than half the price of Trackman, the GCQuad from Foresight Sports is worth every cent of the $14k price tag.